farhadkama/farhadkama.github.io/_pages/about.md

 ======

 <div style="text-align: justify;">
-I am currently developing theoretical and numerical frameworks for the phase-field approach to fracture mechanics, with particular emphasis on systems under quasistatic and monotonically increasing loading conditions.
+I am currently developing theoretical and numerical frameworks for the phase-field approach to fracture mechanics, under quasistatic and monotonically increasing loading conditions.
-My doctoral research, titled "Nucleation and Propagation of Fracture in Viscoelastic Elastomers: A Complete Phase-Field Theory and Robust Numerical Implementation," presents a comprehensive theory and numerical framework for modeling crack nucleation and propagation in dissipative materials.
-This work advances our understanding of fracture behavior in complex material systems and provides robust computational tools for predicting fracture mechanisms.
+My doctoral research, titled "Nucleation and Propagation of Fracture in Viscoelastic Elastomers: A Complete Phase-Field Theory and Robust Numerical Implementation," presents a comprehensive theory and numerical framework for modeling crack nucleation and propagation in viscoelastic elastomers.
+This work advances our understanding of fracture behavior for a more general and  complex material behavior and provides robust computational tools for predicting fracture mechanisms.
 </div>

 <p align="center">